Thinking of getting your child their first phone? A parenting coach shares her top five things parents need to consider (and #3 is mind-blowing)

 5. Prioritise value for money

 When looking for a SIM, minimise the hassle by looking for a brand that is great value all year round rather than a too-good-to-be-true seasonal deal.
 Transparency is key and you want to be sure there are no hidden costs and no surprise bills.
-So that you can be confident of great value, honesty, and no nasty surprises, look for a Which? approved brand such as SMARTY, which has a 4-star rating on Trust Pilot and is a recognised Which?
+So that you can be confident of great value, honesty, and no nasty surprises, look for a Which? approved brand with an impressive star rating on Trust Pilot and one that is a recognised Which?
 Recommended Mobile Network Provider.

 "If the time is right for your child’s first mobile phone, keep it safe and simple," advises parenting expert Anita Cleare.
 "Start them off with a cheap second-hand phone so there’s no stress about expensive breakages.
 Choose an all-inclusive deal so you don’t have to worry about unexpected bills and if the point of the phone is to be able to contact you in an emergency, make sure they have unlimited calls so there is no danger of them running out of minutes.
 You will want to put some rules in place around their phone use but be prepared to adapt the rules over time – the way your child uses their phone will change, so be flexible and keep the dialogue open.”